wiseflat/ovhcloud-infrastructure/README.md

 # Troubleshooting

 * When you increase (or reduce) the number of instances, do it smoothly.
-It takes a lot of CPU ;-)
+It takes a lot of CPU.
 * If terragrunt fails, it is most of the time a network issue.
 Just launch `terragrunt apply` again.
 * If an Ansible playbook fails, same resolution.